nico-byte/whisper-realtime-transcriber/README.md

 ## ToDos

 - Add webinterface for convenience.
+  - I'v tried a few frameworks like Gradio or DearPyGui, but i find it tedious to work with them so this is not a priority.
 - Add functionality to transcribe from audio files.
-- Get rid of hallucinations of the whisper models by preprocessing the audio input/dropping chunks without actual voice activity.
+- Get somehow rid of the hallucinations of the whisper models when no voice is active.